POUND STERLING TALKING POINTS

 Daily GBP/USD price action shows the recovery post-FOMC and BoE but has since given back some gains on Friday.
 Bulls are finding resistance at the 20-day EMA level (purple) and as we head into Wednesdays CPI read I don’t see much in the way of significant price moves for cable.
 I expect prices to hover between the 1.2200 and 1.2400 levels respectively with my medium/long-term outlook in favor of the US dollar.
 While there is still room for upside in the short-term, a key point of inflection would be around trendline resistance (black) and whether or not we see a candle close above (breakout) which could then prompt a mindset change to a potential trend reverse.

 CAUTIOUS IG CLIENT SENTIMENT

-IG Client Sentiment Data (IGCS) shows retail traders are currently LONG on GBP/USDwith 68% of traders currently holding long positions (as of this writing).
-At DailyFX we typically take a contrarian view to crowd sentiment however, recent changes in long and short positioning result in a mixed bias.
+IG Client Sentiment Data (IGCS) shows retail traders are currently LONG on GBP/USDwith 71% of traders currently holding long positions (as of this writing).
+At DailyFX we typically take a contrarian view to crowd sentiment however, due to recent changes in long and short positioning we arrive at a short-term mixed bias.